andresrgallo/teach-me-app/README.md

 ---

-***User should be able to view book listings on homepage without logging in***
+***User should be able to view skill categories on homepage without logging in***

 **Feature:** Homepage viewable without login
 - As a User
-- I want to view book listings without signing in
+- I want to view all skill categories without signing in
-- Because I want to know it's worth signing up before I do so
+- Because I want to know if there are any categories I am
+- Interested in

 **Scenario:** User visits homepage
 - Given I'm a logged out user
 - When I go to the homepage
-- Then I can view the book listings
+- Then I can view all the skill categories

----

-***User should be able to view detailed book listing without logging in***
+***User should be able to view lessons available under all categories when clicking them without logging in***

-**Feature:** Detailed book view viewable without login
+**Feature:** Lessons per Category viewable without login
 - As a User
-- I want to view book listings without signing in
+- I want to view all lessons available per skill category without signing in
-- Because I want to know it's worth signing up before I do so
+- Because I want to know if there are any lessons I am

-**Scenario:** User visits detailed book view page
+- Interested in

+**Scenario:** User clicks on one Category on the Homepage
 - Given I'm a logged out user
-- When I go to the detailed book view page
+- When I go to the homepage and click on any category
-- Then I can view the detailed book view page
+- I can view all the lessons listed under any category

----

-***User should not be able to view Messages page without logging in***

-**Feature:** User must be logged in to view messages page
-- As a User
-- I want to know that only users who are logged in can message me
-- Because I don't want to get spammed

-**Scenario:** User visits messages page
-- Given I'm a logged out user
-- When I go to the messages page
-- Then I am redirected to the login page

----

-***User should not be able to view New Book form page without logging in***
+***User should not be able to view any user Profile without logging in***

-**Feature:** User must be logged in to see the add new book form
+**Feature:** User must be logged in to see just the tutors profile
 - As site Admin
-- I want users to be required to log in in order to add a book listing
+- I want users to be required to log in in order to view a tutor profile
-- Because I want to encourage users to create an account on the site
+- To encourage users to signup and book lessons

-**Scenario:** User visits add new book page
+**Scenario:** User dont have any access to profiles unless is logged in
 - Given I'm a logged out user
-- When I go to the add new book page
+- When I type a /profile url
 - Then I am redirected to the login page

----

-***When logged in, user should not be able to view any page other than 'create profile' until they have created a profile***

-**Feature:** User must create a profile upon signup in order to interact on the site
-- As site Admin
-- I want all users to be required to have a profile
-- Because it builds a sense of community

-**Scenario:** User without a profile attempts to visit any page
-- Given I'm a logged in user
-- And I don't have a profile
-- When I go to any page other than the create profile page
-- Then I am redirected to the create profile page

 ## Style Guide